mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 A radio operator called to him, "Žah-Fajro," and with a furious look on his face, he approached the operator, yanking the long corded listener from hae ears.
 Sloppily, he raised the microphone device to his face and pressed a button that had been directly fastened to it.

 "Liffa," he said, pretending to be settled.
-"That you?"
+"Glad to hear from you."

 Melna breathed heavily to replace her lost air, but steadied her breathing so she could listen closely as they continued.

 "Right," he said, "She's here now.
-I'll put her on."
+But it's time– what's that?..." he walked to a corner of the room, and an operator quickly picked the cord off the ground.
+It looked as though he was trying to hide something from her, but he had forgotten that fidelants knew how to read lips.

+"She's fine," he said under his breath.
+"Liffa, this is not the time.
+You just have trust me."

+He glanced impatiently at Melna and she felt a sensation come upon her that she hadn't felt in a long time.
+She knew that I felt it too.
+The rush of feeling in control, even just for a brief moment.
+Maybe some instinct from the hunters who came before us, buried thick in layers of philosophy.
+Melna suddenly felt the words she'd wanted to say flow through her mind like a morning breeze.

+She interrupted Fajro mid-sentence.
+"Let me speak to hae," she said.

+He continued his fruitless tirade, ignoring her entirely.
+But she took a step.
+Just one step; as much as the soldier that held her would allow.

+"I said.
+Let me speak."

-"Bring her here, dammit!" he barked at the soldiers surrounding Melna.
+He stare at her, contemplating his options for a moment.
+"Bring her here, dammit!" he barked at the soldiers.
 "What are you waiting for!"

 One of them pulled her by the arm, dragging her to Fajro.
 He came uncomfortably close to where she stood.